azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 You should not consider a template file ready to use until all errors and warnings have been removed.

-One of the other features that makes it easier to work with is that you can collapse sections of the JSON file.
-If you move the mouse cursor just to the left of the file content then the + and - symbols appear based on the brackets.
-Click on a - and it will collapse it.
-It can be helpful to collapse known good sections, making it easier to focus on a section that you are actively creating or troubleshooting.

 You can also use the `az group deployment validate` subcommand to syntactically validate a template file.
 The rest of the command switches are the same as `az group deployment create`, making it easy to include that in a workflow.

 PowerShell can do exactly the same, replacing `New-AzureRmResourceGroupDeployment` with `Test-AzureRmResourceGroupDeployment`.